binaryphile/sorta/README.md

 -   specify default values for parameters

--   expand hash keys into local variables
+-   import hash keys into local variables

 For example, let's say you have a couple data structures: